zzonyo/trust-docs-test/source/index.html.md

 Please note that, for both public interface and private interface, there are rate limits, more details are as below:

-* Generally, the private interface rate limit of API key is at most 30 times every 3 second for each UID (this 30 times every 3 second rate limit is shared by all the altcoins contracts).
+* Generally, the private interface rate limit of API key is at most 48 times every 3 seconds for each UID (Trade Interface: at most 24 times every 3 seconds.
+Read Interface: at most 24 times every 3 seconds) (this rate limit is shared by all the altcoins contracts delivered by different date).

 * For public interface used to get information of index, price limit, settlement, delivery, open positions and so on, the rate limit is 60 times every 3 second at most for each IP (this 60 times every 3 second public interface rate limit is shared by all the requests from that IP of non-marketing information, like above).